 Concrete collars are slabs of concrete installed around vault openings to prevent damage to the vault roofs, risers, and openings by vehicles.
+Collars also provide a stable area for lids to sit on when removed.

 Vault openings must be secured to concrete to prevent the casting and frame from shifting.